ashenBlade/postgres-dev-helper/README.md

   - If not specified, it will be searched in `*SrcPath*/src/tools` directory.
   - If specified, and failed to run extension will try to build it.
-  NOTE: If required, it will be downloaded (`wget` is required) and built.
+  NOTE: If required, it will be downloaded and built.

 ## Compatibility